 The articles of organization form also has questions about management – i.e., is it “member managed” or “manager managed”?
 This is asking who has authority to act on behalf of and bind the farm to agreements such as loans, mortgages, and sales agreements.

 If one or more members of the LLC will have authority to commit the farm, it is “member managed.”
-If, on the other hand, you want to hire someone to manage the farm and give that person authority to bind it, the farm will be “manager managed.”
+If you want to hire someone to manage the farm and give that person authority to bind it, the farm will be “manager managed.”

 What is an Operating Agreement and Why Do I Need One?

-An Operating Agreement outlines how “Your Business, LLC” will be operated.
+An Operating Agreement outlines how “Your Business, LLC” is operated.
 It is usually not filed with the state, but maintained by the members of the LLC.
-Nonetheless, it is an important document.
 It sets forth such things as:

 - the extent of liability of the members

 - how much capital each member is expected to contribute